-Module Director: Dr. Samantha Holbird - Samantha.holbird@gmail.com
+Module Director: Dr. Grace Ho - grace.ho@usask.ca

-Pre-Clerkship Administrative Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354
+Pre-Clerkship Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354

 In a practical, hands-on setting, this module will provide the students with the opportunity to develop the basic communication skills needed for patient-centered care.
 During the lectures, students will review requirements for the overall course, individual modules and the OSCE.
 Highlighted materials and concepts will be reviewed during the lectures.